KashFarhadi/BE-baby-names/README.md

-Explanation
+Baby Names
 ------------

 The Social Security administration has this neat data by year of what names are most popular for babies born that year in the USA (see [social security baby names](http://www.socialsecurity.gov/OACT/babynames/)).
 The files `baby1990.html baby1992.html` ... contain raw html, similar to what you get visiting the above social security site.
 Take a look at the html and think about how you might scrape the data out of it.

-You will need to add your own code to [./babynames.py](./babynames.py) to complete the assignment.
+You will need to add your own code to [babynames.py](./babynames.py) to complete the assignment.

 Part A
 ------